 - Rig: Masthead bermudan sloop with inner forestay & runners.

-- Mast: Wooden with two spreaders
+- Mast: Wooden with two pairs of spreaders

 - Heads'ls: Genoa and stays'ls